 - Market Order: It is the order when the stocks are bought/sold at the market price and is executed instantaneously.
 For example, assume that you want to buy ten stocks of a company that is currently trading at the market price of Rs 90.
 When you place the market order, you will buy the stocks at the market price i.e. Rs 90.

-- Limit Order: This order refers to buying or selling the stocks at a limit price.
+- Limit Order: This order refers to buying or selling stocks at a limited price.
 For the same example stated above, let’s assume that now you want to buy the stocks at Rs 88.
 Then you can place a limit order and once the market price of the stock falls to Rs 88, the order is executed.

 Pre-Opening session in a market